 Pingdom offers both paid and free tools for website speed test information.
-Beyond simply giving you a score and page load time, Pingdom offers a waterfall to show you exactly where your load time bottlenecks are occuring.
+Beyond simply giving you a score and page load time, Pingdom offers a waterfall to show you exactly the source of page load time bottlenecks.
 This is an easy-to-use tool for web designers and developers to pinpoint areas for improving page load times.

 Pingdom Page Speed 362ms, and a performance score of 98/100

 GT Metrix offers both paid and free services for optimizing the technical performance of web pages.
 GT Metrix offers both Page Speed Score and Y-Slow Score.
 GT Metrix also offers a detailed waterfall for fine tuning your website to achieve faster load times.
 GT Metrix should be a go-to site in your web developer bookmarks.

 GT Metrix Page Speed 472ms, and performance scores of 100/100 and 96/100

 PageSpeed Insights’ analysis uses a Blink renderer to emulate experiences on mobile and desktop devices.
 While Google does provide scores, they are upfront with some disclaimers on their values.
 Google states that web development is complex, and that some suggestions may be “restrictive” for some web sites.

 Why do page speed tools give different page load times?

 The common reason for variances in page load times has to do with the location of the testing servers vs. your location.
 GT Metrix servers are in Canada.
 Pingdom allows you to select from one of several locations (San Jose, New York City, etc.).